Random Assignment of Indivisible Goods under Constraints: Model

-Let $P\coloneqq \conv(\cX)\subseteq \mathbb{R}^{N\times E}$ be the convex hull of the characteristic vectors of the members of $\cX$.
-By definition, a fractional assignment belongs to $P$ if and only if it is induced by an assignment.
-A fractional assignment is said to be feasible if it belongs to $P$.
-According to Carath\'eodory's theorem, there exists a corresponding lottery assignment with a support size of not more than $|N|\cdot |E|+1$ for any feasible fractional assignment~(\citealt[p.94]{Schrijver1998}).
+Let $\conv(\cA)\subseteq \mathbb{R}^{N\times E}$ be the convex hull of the characteristic vectors of the members of $\cA$.
+By definition, a fractional assignment belongs to $\conv(\cA)$ if and only if it is feasible, i.e., induced from some lottery assignment $p\in \Delta(\cA)$.
+For any feasible fractional assignment $\pi\in \conv(\cA)$, a lottery assignment inducing $\pi$ is not unique in general.
+According to Carath\'eodory's theorem~(see, e.g., Schrijver~\cite[p.94]{Schrijver1998}), there exists such a lottery assignment with a support size of not more than $|N|\cdot |E|+1$.